-What Can I Do with a Master’s in Environmental Education?
+What Can You Do with an Environmental Education Degree?

 At Bard, we don’t think it’s possible to overstate the importance of environmental education.
 The environment sustains all life on earth—literally and figuratively.
 In fact, our economy depends on a healthy environment, just as much as living beings do.

 Research shows that time spent in nature provides physical and psychological benefits.
 Cultural and personal identities are often tied to the environment around us.
 Yet, for all its importance, humans have spent less time caring for and learning about the environment than ever before.

 With new technologies and ways to amuse ourselves, people are less likely to be outside.
 Meanwhile, myths about climate change and climate change deniers drive rifts in what should be a simple, worldwide goal: staving off global warming.
 Now, more than ever, we need dedicated environmental educators.

 What is environmental education?

 Environmental education is the study, observation, and teaching of human and ecological systems, and how they interact.
 The goal of environmental education programs is for people to develop skills to investigate their environment and to make intelligent, informed decisions about how they can help take care of it.